Sustainability and Value: State Reimbursement Strategies

 Colorado participated in a 2020 NASHP webinar, sharing information about research the state officials had completed around building a palliative care benefit.
 View Colorado’s slides.

-The Center to Advance Palliative Care’s payer guide contains two checklists payers can use in developing a palliative care benefit.
+The Center to Advance Palliative Care (CAPC) created a checklist payers can use in developing a palliative care benefit.
+CAPC also created the resource document “Serious Illness Strategies” for health plans and ACOs.

 The Centers for Medicare & Medicaid Services Direct Contracting Model is a set of three voluntary payment model options designed to reduce expenditures and preserve or enhance quality of care for beneficiaries in Medicare fee-for-service (FFS) programs.